The Mean field equation on the Tate curve: Abstract

 \section{Abstract}

 In this paper, we study the spectrum of the Laplacian on the Tate curve and construct the associated Green's function as a finite sum, which can be viewed as the non-Archimedean counterpart of the Green's function on the flat torus in the Archimedean case.
-And we establish the existence and uniqueness results of the mean field equation on this space.
-To address this problem, we begin by presenting the solution structure and proving its uniqueness under specific conditions on the finite quotient.
-We then establish convergence of the solutions to obtain existence results.
+Moreover, we establish existence and uniqueness results for the mean field equation on this space.
+To address the problem, we first analyze the structure of solutions on finite quotients, and then establish existence on the Tate curve by passing to the limit along these solutions.
+We also prove uniqueness of solutions in a certain parameter range.
 Notably, the well-posedness of the solution resembles that in the Archimedean case.